 Since the company was created in 2002, it has launched several ships.
 The first half-dozen vessels in the fleet tend to represent standard riverboat design and layout, with two lounges -- a large main lounge at the bow and a more intimate lounge located aft -- that offer panoramic views of Europe, as well as expansive sundecks with plenty of loungers.
-Public areas offer free Wi-Fi, and all cabins have "Infotainment" setups, basically flat-screen TVs with Internet access, movie and music libraries, and bow and navigational cams.
+Public areas offer free Wi-Fi, and all cabins have Entertainment on Demand, basically flat-screen TVs with Internet access, movie and music libraries, and bow and navigational cams.
 Eighty-two percent of cabins feature French balconies.

 Entertainment is focused on local customs and culture -- performances by European dancers or an orchestral group keep passengers occupied in the evenings.
 There are also some more down-to-earth offerings such as an always entertaining crew talent show and wacky trivia night.

 AmaWaterways' passengers tend to be 50-plus, experienced, well-educated travelers with a strong interest in culinary arts and active exploration.
 Geographically, passengers are strongly drawn from North America, but the cruise line attracts a solid representation from the U.K. and Australia